freshlybreemed/tryhighspeed/README.md

   HighSpeed
 </h1>

 HighSpeed is a revolutionary start-up rebranding cannabis by aligning it with local culinary creativity to feed our urban society.
-I am building a custom e-commerce web app to enhance the overall user experience and bring something new to HighSpeed.
+I am building a custom e-commerce web app to enhance the overall user experience and bring something new to HighSpeed integrated with the current CMS and e-commerce legacy systems.
 We have sparked a new system allowing anyone over the age of 21 to #TryHighSpeed!

 ## 🚀 Tech Stack